alabeduarte/alabeduarte.github.io/blog/content/blog/test-driven-algorithms/sorting/index.md

 ---
 title: Test-Driven Algorithms - Sorting
 date: "2021-06-10T06:58:04.414Z"
-description: "This article is to explore a couple of implementations of sorting algorithms driven by unit tests using is Go."
+description: "In this article, I’d like to explore a couple of implementations of sorting algorithms.
+However, I’d like to do so driven by unit tests.
+The examples are written in Go but don't worry if you never worked with Go before.
+The emphasis here is on the journey and the joy of building solutions guided by tests!"
 ---

 Sorting algorithms are heavily used in Software Development in one way or